 The key econometric challenge in analyzing the long-run consequences of a Minijob employment shortly after birth is that mothers who take up a Minijob might differ from mothers who decide not to do so.
-To deal with the potentially non-random self-selection into treatment, we apply a matching strategy, more specifically, radius-caliper matching with a caliper of 0.001.
-We focus on first time mothers who 6 months before birth were in regular full-time employment.
+To deal with the potentially non-random self-selection into the program, we apply a matching strategy, more specifically, radius-caliper matching with a caliper of 0.001.
+We focus on first-time mothers who 6 months before birth were in regular full-time employment.
 We split this sample into subgroups depending on maternal employment status in month 13 after birth when we capture the first employment choice after birth.
-In particular, our main analysis compares mothers in subsidized Minijob employment (treatment group) and two alternative control groups: all regularly (full-time or part-time) employed mothers and those in low-paying regular employment (lowest earnings quartile in month 13).
-For completeness, in section 4.5 we also consider those without employment as a comparison group.
+In particular, our main analysis compares mothers in subsidized Minijob employment and three alternative control groups: all regularly (full-time or part-time) employed mothers, those in low-paying regular employment (lowest earnings quartile in month 13), and - in section 4.5 - those without employment.